BHCharlton/Pewlett_Hackard_Analysis/README.md

 # Pewlett_Hackard_Analysis
 ## Overview of the Analysis
 Our client, Pewlett Hackard, is a large company that is planning ahead for the upcoming retirements of several employees over the new few years.
-They want to "future-proof" the company by finding out how many people will likely be retiring in that time, and who of those employees will be eligible for the retirement packages their company has to offer.
+They want to "future-proof" the company by finding out how many people will likely be retiring in that time, and who of those employees will be eligible for the mentorship programs and retirement packages their company has to offer.
 Pewlett Hackard also wants to make sure that the company is ready for swift turnover so that appropriate decisions can be made in regards to hiring, training, and retirements.
 In order to ensure a smooth transition, the following information was obtained for the analysis:
 1. A compilation of the employees within a specific age range who are most likely to retire
 2. Identify those employees who are eligible for retirement benefits
 4. Determine the number of those who will be retiring